babashka/process/README.md

 ### `exec`
 <code>(exec [cmd])</code><br>
 <code>(exec [cmd {:keys [escape env extra-env] :or {escape default-escape} :as opts}])</code><br>
-<pre>Replaces the current process image with the process image specified
-  by the given path invoked with the given args.
-Works only in GraalVM native images.</pre>
+Replaces the current process image with the process image specified by the given path invoked with the given args.
+Works only in GraalVM native images.
 ### `format-arg`
 <code>(format-arg [arg])</code><br>
 ### `graal?`